StamusNetworks/suricata-4-analysts/source/file-analysis.rst

      regex fileinfo.magic = "(?i)executable" |
      NOT (fileinfo.filename="*.exe" OR fileinfo.filename="*.dll" OR fileinfo.filename="*.com")

 Long file name
 --------------

-The file names are most of the time kept short when they are linked to legit behavior as nobody like to type or read too long strings.
-So it is interesting to look at any executable file transfer where the filename is at least 15 chars long and does not finish on ".exe" (as installer could have a longer name).
+The file names are usually kept short when they are linked to legitimate behavior because nobody likes to type or read lengthy strings.
+Because of this, it is interesting to look at any executable file transfer where the filename is at least 15 characters long and does not finish on ".exe" (installers could have a longer name).

 This can be done with:

 .. code-block::

   fileinfo.type:"executable" AND fileinfo.filename.keyword:/.{15}.*/  \\
     -fileinfo.filename.keyword:*.exe

 Entropy on SMB file transfer
 ----------------------------

-`Entropy <https://en.wikipedia.org/wiki/Entropy_(information_theory)>`_ is the next logical step after looking after long filename because it is putting a measure on the randomness of data.
-And in a lot of case, the malware are using randomly generated file names to avoid collision with existing files.
+`Entropy <https://en.wikipedia.org/wiki/Entropy_(information_theory)>`_ is the next logical step after looking into a long filename because it measures the randomness of the data.
+In a lot of cases, malware uses randomly generated file names to avoid collision with existing files.

 Entropy can be computed in Splunk by using the `URL Toolbox App <https://splunkbase.splunk.com/app/2734/>`_.
 For example, let's compute the entropy of the executable filename and get the list of filename sorted by entropy: